weinkauf/TeXnicCenter-Manual/source/customization.rst

 **Show ScreenTips on toolbars**
-  If this option is enabled, a small yellow window (ScreenTips) with a short description will appear, when you move the mouse cursor above a toolbar icon and wait for a moment.
+  If this option is enabled, a small yellow window (ScreenTips) with a short description will appear when you move the mouse cursor above a toolbar icon and wait for a moment.

 **Show shortcut keys in ScreenTips**